Wear Your Mask

-We are excited to welcome you to campus this fall!
+We are excited to welcome you to campus!
 Here is some important information as we work together to Keep Trine Strong.

 - Centers for Disease Control and Prevention (CDC)